allenwsh82/llm_webscraper/README.md

-# Building ChatBot with Web Scraping Capavilities
+# Building ChatBot with Web Scraping Capabilities

 **Basically what is web scraper?**